johann-solo/oliveandmango.github.io/site/content/blog/2017-12-16-chocolate-mint-crinkle-cookies.md

 > I particularly the love the texture of quinoa pasta and Gogo Quinoa’s pasta does not disappoint

 This entire dish is a real mash up of several recipes and ideas I had.
 I mentioned the one above and then Eatwithinyourmeans for a take on their cashew sauce and Foodwithmyfamily inspired the red sauce – which I have made many times before.
 I wanted the same great flavours of some of the most delicious baked pasta dishes I have made into this vegan and gluten free dish.
-Fully achieved with the super flavour packed red sauce, the creamy vegan cashew cream.
+Fully achieved with the super flavour packed red sauce and the creamy vegan cashew cream.
 I needed to add some crunch though and that’s why I decided to add the bread crumbs between layers and on top.
 It’s perfect.
 I love all the textures in this dish.
 <br>
 <br>
 ![Creamy Vegan Sundried Tomato Baked Pasta](/images/uploads/2017_12_17_creamy_vegan_sundried_tomato_baked_pasta_7.jpg)
 <br>
 <br>

-I have to say we did not miss the cheese or the creamy béchamel sauce of our regular baked pasta or Mac and cheese at all.
+I have to say we did not miss the cheese or the creamy béchamel sauce from my regular baked pasta or Mac and cheese at all.
 We loved this!
 This would be perfect on any occasion and for anyone.
 A great dish for entertaining and all would enjoy it regardless of whether they have food allergies or intolerances.
 <br>
 <br>
 ![Creamy Vegan Sundried Tomato Baked Pasta](/images/uploads/2017_12_17_creamy_vegan_sundried_tomato_baked_pasta_8.jpg)
 <br>
 <br>

 I have a giveaway going on in partnership with [GoGo Quinoa](https://www.gogoquinoa.com/products/fusilli-quinoa/) and you can win the pasta for this dish as well as the cookies I used for the [chocolate hazelnut tart](https://www.oliveandmango.com/dark-and-rich-vegan-chocolate-hazelnut-tart/) I made in partnership with them.
-So do check it out on my IG and qualify to win!!
+So do check it out on my [Instsgram Post](https://www.instagram.com/p/Bc0HWLmlGvO/?taken-by=theoliveandmango) and qualify to win!!
 <br>
 <br>
 ![Creamy Vegan Sundried Tomato Baked Pasta](/images/uploads/2017_12_17_creamy_vegan_sundried_tomato_baked_pasta_9.jpg)